WSBG: Gary Smith controversy

 On April 11, 2007, Gary Smith, host of the "Gary In The Morning" show, was fired for a "joke" that he did on the previous Monday's show.
-Listeners were to call in with "The Phrase That Pays" to win a prize.
+Listeners were to call in with "The Phrase That Pays" to win tickets to a NASCAR promotion at a local club.
 That phrase was "I'm A Nappy Headed Ho" (in reference to the remarks made by Don Imus on his nationally syndicated radio show).

 According to a press release issued by the station, Smith “used the phrase with full knowledge of the reaction to Don Imus’ use of exactly the same phrase just a day earlier, which is the reason he was terminated and not suspended.”

 On April 17, 2007, Smith took part in a telephone interview with Howard Stern on "The Howard Stern Show".
 After Gary gave his account of the incident, Howard urged Nassau Broadcasting to reinstate Smith's job immediately.
 But Nassau was already planning a move of 107.1 WWYY's format to 93.5, and planned to sign-on a new format on 107.1.